 Current Placement & Volunteer Opportunities

-Our placement and volunteer opportunities offer the chance to be part of a youth theatre creative team and work alongside professional directors, designers, and stage managers to support a full-scale show in the Broadway Studio Theatre.
+Our placement and volunteer opportunities offer the chance to be part of a youth theatre creative team and work alongside professional directors, designers, and stage managers.

 Volunteers must be aged 18 or over.